Support

 The plugins don’t work

-If one or more plugin doesn’t work on your Android, it’s possible that the PlaySignage app on your player device is out of date.
+If one or more plugins don’t work on your Android, it’s possible that the PlaySignage app on your player device is out of date.
 Click here to learn more.

 How do I access OPTIONS if I disabled the top menu bar?